Governor of Northern Ireland: Overview

 The governor was the successor to the Lord Lieutenant of Ireland in Northern Ireland, itself established on 3 May 1921.
 (Note: 3 May 1921 was the "appointed day" under the Government of Ireland Act 1920, upon which the Parliaments of Northern Ireland and Southern Ireland were established.)
 The office of the governor was abolished on 18 July 1973 under Section 32 of the Northern Ireland Constitution Act 1973.
 The secretary of state for Northern Ireland, a cabinet office that had been created in 1972, took over the functions of the governor on 20 December 1973 under Letters Patent.

 Analogous to the governor-general of a Commonwealth Dominion, the governor's formal power was ceremonial, exercised on the "advice" of the Government of Northern Ireland.
 The government was technically an "executive committee" of the governor's Privy Council of Northern Ireland, which was ceremonial and rarely met.
 The governor summoned and prorogued the Parliament of Northern Ireland (latterly at Stormont Castle) and delivered the speech from the throne at the Parliament's annual State Opening (except for the first such in 1921, delivered in person by George V).
 The governor had possession of the Great Seal of Northern Ireland, and exercised the prerogative of mercy.

 The governor gave royal assent to bills passed by Stormont.
 While he had the formal power to disallow or reserve legislation, this was never exercised.
 The only instance of reservation in relation to Stormont was made by Viscount FitzAlan, the Lord Lieutenant of Ireland, shortly before the office was replaced by that of Governor of Northern Ireland.
 FitzAlan referred the Local Government Act (Northern Ireland) 1922 to the Home Office in London from concern that its abolition of single transferable vote in local elections would violate the 1920 act's prohibition of religious discrimination.
-The Home Office agreed with FitzAlan but the Law ministry advised FitzAlan to assent regardless, after James Craig threatened the resignation of his ministry in Stormont.
+The Home Office agreed with FitzAlan but Bonar Law's Conservative government advised FitzAlan to assent regardless, after James Craig threatened the resignation of his ministry in Stormont.
 This precedent dissuaded later London governments from interfering in Northern Ireland, although newly enacted Stormont bills were sent to the Home Secretary for review as a matter of course.